teaching-lab/stack-cs-activities/activities/missile-command/CONFIG.md

 # Configuration of Missile Command

-There are two files that contain configuration: `aliens.sdl` and `scene.sdl`.
-The first one can probably be left alone, but you will need to set up the other.
+There are three files that contain configuration: `settings.sdl`, `aliens.sdl` and `scene.sdl`.
+The first two can probably be left alone, but you will need to set up the other.

-Both of these files are written in [SDLang](https://sdlang.org).
+These files are written in [SDLang](https://sdlang.org).
 I know it's an obscure language, but it's quite expressive and I think it flows quite naturally in this case.

+## Settings file

+This little file contains only two settings, and by default it looks like this:

+    time-scale 1.0
+    strings pause="Paused..." victory="Victory!" defeat="Defeat..."

+The number after `time-scale` says how many times faster the game should run (relative to the base values defined in the alien file).
+So `2.0` means twice faster than normal, `10.0` ten times as fast.
+This setting is mainly useful for testing your scenes before you use them in class — if your scene is an hour long, it will take only 6 minutes to test if you put `10.0` here.
+However, the game is intended to be played at `1.0`.
+(Please note that you must write the numbers with decimal part even if they are integers.
+Otherwise there will be a parse error.)

+The three strings after the `string` tag are pretty much self-explanatory.
+The one at `pause` will show up whenever the game is paused, the one at `victory` will show when the game is won, and the `defeat` one is shown when the game is lost.
+You can translate them into your language to make it nicer for your class (e. g., in Czech you could use `strings pause="Pauza..." victory="Vítězství!" defeat="Porážka..."`).

 ## Scene setup